-Joined by 20 PE’s in training from the Florida Department of Transportation (FDOT), the FES and ACEC Florida members attended over 60 meetings with legislators and legislative staff to discuss issues ranging from transportation, water resources, structural, and the recent attempt to exempt public universities from the Consultants Competitive Negotiation Act (CCNA).
+Joined by 10 PE’s in training from the Florida Department of Transportation (FDOT), the FES and ACEC Florida members attended over 90 meetings with legislators and legislative staff to discuss issues ranging from transportation and water resources to infrastructure.
+Our members shared their thoughts on proposed legislation for this year’s Session.

 The day concluded with an evening reception in the Old Capitol Museum, with many Florida House and Senate legislators attending, followed by a social hosted by the FES Big Bend Chapter at Harry’s Seafood Bar and Grille.